-Only two candidates completed this assessment in spring 2018.
-The two candidates performed at target level (3.0/3.0) in ILA Standards 2.2 and 2.3.
-However, the cumulative mean score in ILA Standards 3, 4 and 5 is only 2.5/3.0.
-In examining the artifacts that support these standard elements, the faculty notes that the Case Study indicates the need to further strengthen candidates' ability to select, develop, administer, and interpret assessments, for specific purposes; to use multiple data sources and assessment information to analyze individual readers' performance, and to plan and evaluate instruction and intervention, especially for those who struggle with reading and writing; and to communicate assessment results to students, teachers, parents, and colleagues (ILA Standards 3.2, 3.3 and 3.4); to plan and implement instructional and learning strategies that recognize the ways in which diversity influences the reading and writing development of students, especially those who struggle with reading and writing (ILA Standard 4.1); to provide differentiated instruction and instructional materials, including traditional print, digital, and online resources that capitalize on diversity (ILA Standard 4.2) as well as linguistic, academic, and cultural experiences that link their communities with the school (ILA Standard 4.3); to create a literate environment that fosters reading and writing for primary and elementary students, especially English learners and those who struggle with reading and writing (ILA Standard 5.1); to create a supportive social environment to motivate, scaffold, and optimize primary or elementary students' opportunities for learning to read and write, especially English learners and those who struggle with reading and writing (ILA Standard 5.2); and to create effective routines for primary and elementary students, especially English learners and those who struggle with reading and writing (ILA Standard 5.3).
-The faculty also notes that the Case Study and Lesson Plans lack the detailed descriptions of their components that might have provided strong evidence of meeting ILA Standards 2, 3, 4 and 5.
+Overall, candidates meet ILA Standards 2, 3, 4 and 5 at acceptable level although the cumulative mean score across all standard elements is only 2.0/3.0.
+In examining the artifacts that support these standard elements, the faculty notes that the Case Study indicates the need to further strengthen candidates' ability to select appropriate instructional strategies and curriculum materials, and provide appropriate in-depth instruction for primary/elementary readers and writers, especially those who struggle with reading and writing (ILA Standard 2.2); to use a wide range of texts (i.e., narrative, expository, and poetry) from traditional print, digital, and online resources (ILA Standard 2.3); to select, develop, administer, and interpret assessments, for specific purposes; to use multiple data sources and assessment information to analyze individual readers' performance, and to plan and evaluate instruction and intervention, especially for those who struggle with reading and writing; and to communicate assessment results to students, teachers, parents, and colleagues (ILA Standards 3.2, 3.3 and 3.4); to plan and implement instructional and learning strategies that recognize the ways in which diversity influences the reading and writing development of students, especially those who struggle with reading and writing (ILA Standard 4.1); to provide differentiated instruction and instructional materials, including traditional print, digital, and online resources that capitalize on diversity (ILA Standard 4.2) as well as linguistic, academic, and cultural experiences that link their communities with the school (ILA Standard 4.3); to create a literate environment that fosters reading and writing for primary and elementary students, especially English learners and those who struggle with reading and writing (ILA Standard 5.1); to create a supportive social environment to motivate, scaffold, and optimize primary or elementary students' opportunities for learning to read and write, especially English learners and those who struggle with reading and writing (ILA Standard 5.2); and to create effective routines for primary and elementary students, especially English learners and those who struggle with reading and writing (ILA Standard 5.3).
+The faculty further notes that the Case Study and Lesson Plans lack the detailed descriptions of their components that might have provided strong evidence of meeting ILA Standards 2, 3, 4 and 5.
 The clinical sequence courses (LLA 514, LLA 516 & LLA 518) now provide candidates with rigorous experiences, at various progressive levels of difficulty, to enhance competencies addressed by ILA Standards 2, 3, 4 and 5, and required to fulfill the role of interventionist at an expert's level.
-We recognize that the sampling is very low.
-However, the data from this assessment when combined with the data from other assessments provides a substantial basis for analysis of candidate performance in standard elements addressed by this assessment.